shimming-toolbox/shimming-toolbox/docs/source/2_getting_started/1_installation.rst

 Git (optional)
 --------------

 Git is a software version control system.
-Because shimming-toolbox-py is hosted on GitHub, a service that hosts Git repositories, having Git installed on your system allows you to download the most up-to-date development version of shimming-toolbox-py from a terminal, and also allows you to contribute to the project if you wish to do so.
+Because shimming-toolbox is hosted on GitHub, a service that hosts Git repositories, having Git installed on your system allows you to download the most up-to-date development version of shimming-toolbox from a terminal, and also allows you to contribute to the project if you wish to do so.

-Although an optional step (shimming-toolbox-py can also be downloaded other ways, see below), if you want to install Git, please follow instructions for your operating system on the `Git website <https://git-scm.com/downloads>`__.
+Although an optional step (shimming-toolbox can also be downloaded other ways, see below), if you want to install Git, please follow instructions for your operating system on the `Git website <https://git-scm.com/downloads>`__.